 Wherever you go, the experiences, the memories, and the pictures etched in your mind will make Flagstaff a permanent part of you.

 But, if you happen to be one of those lucky ones who return to stay, leave the big city and all its problems behind you.
-Enjoy the blessings of living this close to heaven and always remains a tourist at hear.
+Enjoy the blessings of living this close to heaven and always remains a tourist at heart.